 While the continued exclusion of our most disadvantage suburbs and localities is of concern, another important issue relates to the potential increasing unemployment to deliver a range of new disadvantaged suburbs and families to our metropolitan and non-metropolitan regions.
-As presented here there are a number of places, such as Cranbourne in Melbourne, Aldinga in Adelaide, Singleton in regional NSW or South Mackay in regional Queensland that score highly on the employment vulnerability index and in the past have been characterised not by extreme disadvantage, but in some cases by moderate success as indicated by their SEIFA disadvantage score.
+As presented here there are a number of places, such as Cranbourne in Melbourne, Morphett Vale-East in Adelaide, Singleton in regional NSW or South Mackay in regional Queensland that score highly on the employment vulnerability index and in the past have been characterised not by extreme disadvantage, but in some cases by moderate success as indicated by their SEIFA disadvantage score.

 For the individuals and families in these potential new suburbs and localities of disadvantage the long term outcomes will depend on the extent to which joblessness becomes a long term issue and results in ongoing disadvantage.
 Some individuals, families and communities will transition as the economy moves forward, others may not be so lucky.
 Depending on these outcomes the challenges may include the household and community burden associated with increasing localised financial hardship associated with declining ability to pay bills (which of course see reduced multipliers across the wider economy) or increases in the range of social problems we have seen in places that have been disadvantaged over a longer term.
-How deep and long these potential impacts are will be a matter of wait and see, however it is prudent for policy to begin planning just in case.
+How deep and long these potential impacts are will be a matter of wait and see.